Remote OpenClaw Blog

 The Bigger Picture

-What Anthropic is really trying to prevent is OpenClaw deployments that function as automated tools for things their API isn't designed for: spam, manipulation, unauthorized data harvesting, or unmonitored agents taking consequential actions at scale.
+OpenClaw deployments with hardened configuration, scoped permissions, and clearly intended workflows are doing exactly what the technology is designed for and will not encounter Anthropic policy issues. for things their API isn't designed for: spam, manipulation, unauthorized data harvesting, or unmonitored agents taking consequential actions at scale.

 The operators most at risk are those who stood up OpenClaw quickly without thinking through what permissions they were granting and what their agent could do unsupervised.
 That's a fixable problem.